A program for youth that combines the best parts of Camp with NTI online learning support.

 Public Fees: $500 per session

 You must be a current J Member in good standing to register at the member price and receive the proper rate.
-Please contact our Membership Department 238-2791 if needed.
+Please contact our Membership Department at 502-238-2791 if needed.

 In case of cancellation, 25% of the camp fee is non-refundable.
 Written notification of cancellation must be received at least (3) business days prior to the start of any camp week.
 No refunds will be issued in part or in full due to camper illness once the camp has started.